EJGoose/Basic-Calculator/README.md

 - simple PHP arithmetic and executing your PHP code as a function

 ### Notes
-- To run this file locally you will require a local server, during development I used XAMPP running an Apache server.
+- To run this file locally you will require a local server, during development I used XAMPP to run an Apache server.